matcyr/APBJC2024_GNN_Tutorial/readme.md

 # A Tutorial for Drug Response Prediction and Graph Neural Network at APBJC 2024

-This repository provides a tutorial on building a Graph Neural Network (GNN) for molecular graphs from scratch.
+This repository provides a tutorial on building a Graph Neural Network (GNN) for drug response prediction from scratch.
 The project includes data processing, model layers, and a Jupyter Notebook to run the full pipeline.

 ## Setting Up the Environment